+* Estimate calculated from survey data

+3.3 Work is currently underway to calculate emissions associated with our purchased goods and services, and capital goods expenditure, so that this can also be incorporated into our emissions baseline.

 4 Carbon reduction objectives

 4.1 UWL is committed to becoming a net zero carbon institution by 2030.
-This is for all Scopes 1, 2 and 3 carbon emissions.
+This is for all Scopes 1, 2 and 3 carbon emissions, and will be achieved by reducing our Scope 1 and 2 emissions by atleast 90% by 2030.

 4.2 The University has established Specific, Measurable, Achievable, Relevant and Time-bound (SMART) carbon reduction objectives.
 The SMART objectives can be found in Appendix 1.